gzachariadis/Knowledge/README.md

 - Editor - Curson Blinking : ```Phase```

-Controls the Animation of the Cursor.
+Controls the Blinking Animation of the Cursor.

+- Editor - Cursor Smooth Caret Animation : ```on```

+Allows for a small animation as cursor moves from place to place

+- Editor - Smooth Scrolling : ✅

 Minimap